ccdc-sandbox/COMCIFS_Structure_Prediction_Dictionary/ccdc/ccdc_blind_test_dict_retro.md

 * Citation - Citation for an article or other publication that describes one or more of the methods used for this prediction.
 * Identifier/DOI - A persistent identifier (for example a DOI) indicating the location of an article or other publication that describes one or more of the methods used for this prediction.

-## Structural properties metadata
+## Structural properties metadata # LH: How do we capture multiple energies for a single structure?
+E.g. Lattice energies calculated at multiple levels of theory.
+IJS: prinicpal use case would be PBE minimised structure, with single point PBE0 calc (GRACE approach).
+I'd imagine people would just use the PBE0 energy in that case, but would be nice to include PBE energy if possible

 * Simulation type - Indication of how the crystal modelling handles thermal effects (static: does not include thermal corrections of the lattice energy, or dynamic: includes thermal corrections of the lattice energy)
 * Density - Density value calculated from the predicted crystal cell and contents.
 * Temperature - The temperature at which the structure is calculated.
 * Pressure - The pressure at which the structure is calculated.
-* Conformer identifier - External identifier or label of a conformer used in a CSP calculation
+* Conformer identifier - External identifier or label of a conformer used in a CSP calculation  # LH notes this wasn't used by submitters.
+Can see niche use caes, but is definitely an option.
 * Absolute energy - The total (absolute) energy of the crystal structure, with respect to gas-phase atoms.

 ## Lattice energy